 Garmin Edge 530: Best price ever

-If even considering its release price was a good option, when you get a 70€ discount you can imagine what I think... a GREAT DEAL.
+If at the RRP price at its launch I considered it to be a good option, when they give a discount of more than 70€ you can imagine what I think... a true CHOLLAZO.

 If it's not your first Garmin and you've already been using one of its bike computers (for example, the Edge 520), the first thing you're going to realize is that it's much faster .
 The processing power is much higher than the model it replaces and is noticeable in all operations we do with it.